List of legends in the Quran: Eating from a palm tree

-Mary shaking the palm tree for dates, a legend derived from the Gospel of Pseudo-Matthew.
+Mary shaking the palm tree for dates, a legend derived from the Qur'an.

 The Gospel of Pseudo-Matthew and the Quran both feature the story of Mary eating from a palm tree:

 And it came to pass on the third day of their journey, while they were walking, that the blessed Mary was fatigued by the excessive heat of the sun in the desert; and seeing a palm tree, she said to Joseph: Let me rest a little under the shade of this tree...Then the child Jesus, with a joyful countenance, reposing in the bosom of His mother, said to the palm: O tree, bend your branches, and refresh my mother with your fruit.
 And immediately at these words the palm bent its top down to the very feet of the blessed Mary; and they gathered from it fruit, with which they were all refreshed.